konstk1/helium-dashboard/README.md

 ![Dashboard](/images/dashboard.png)

 ## Note
 If you have any questions, feel free to create an issue.
-I won't be able to hand hold anyone through the setup, but will be happy to answers simple questions.
+I won't be able to hand-hold anyone through the setup, but I will be happy to answer simple questions.

-If you find this useful and would like to donate some HNT, the wallet is below:
-`14FV9FqVXZXQo6UK5bMfy76fwTdxVQEz3mNf7WJLsrQEMNtM5jF`

 ![QR](/images/helium_wallet_qr.png)